JuergenGutsch/blog/_source/_posts/2018-02-05-react-chat-part1.md

 dotnet new react -n react-chat-app
 ~~~

-I takes some time to fetch the dependent packages.
+It takes some time to fetch the dependent packages.
 Especially the NPM packages are a lot.
 The node_modules folder contains around 10k files and will require 85 MB  on disk.

 I also added the "@aspnet/signalr-client": "1.0.0-alpha2-final" to the package.json

 > Don'be be confused, with the documentation.
-In the GitHub remo they wrote the NPM name signalr-client should not longer used and the new name is just signalr.
+In the GitHub repository they wrote the NPM name signalr-client should not longer used and the new name is just signalr.
 But when I wrote this lines, the package with the new name is not yet available on NPM.
 So I'm still using the signalr-client package.

-After adding that package a optional dependency wasn't found and the NPM dependency node in Visual Studio will display a yellow exclamation mark.
+After adding that package, an optional dependency wasn't found and the NPM dependency node in Visual Studio will display a yellow exclamation mark.
 This is annoying and id seems to be an critical error, but it will work anyway:

 ![]({{site.baseurl}}/img/react-chat-app/npm-signalr.PNG)